My passion is working with antique Japanese silk embroideries, Yuzen cut-velvets and Oshi-e of the Meiji period.

 I graduated my study at Syntra with the thesis ‘Shishu – Painting with needle and thread.’

 In the years that followed I carefully build up a collection.
 Through copious self-study and by collecting and dealing I gained experience and knowledge.

 In 2018 I had the great pleasure of opening my own gallery specialised in these beautiful silk works of Art.
-We sell Japanese silk embroideries (Nihon Shishū), Yuzen cut-velvets (Yuzen Birodo) and Oshi-e of the Meiji period.
+We sell Japanese silk embroideries (Nihon Shishū), Yuzen cut-velvets (Yūzen Birodo), woven tapestries (Tsuzure Ori) and padded silk figures (Oshi-e) of the Meiji period.